 That amazing, ahead-of-the-curve process never stops, as long as kids are constantly challenged with new ideas and offered the chance to learn new skills.

 I’m not advocating French flash cards for infants or War and Peace for a toddler.
-But I am saying that our kids can handle more than we think.
+But I am saying that your kids can handle more than you think.